sutrolabs/census-docs/destinations/marketo.md

 ### 3. Adding Credentials to Census

-With all three pieces of information, return to Census and visit the **Connections** tab.
-Click on the **Add Service** button and select **Marketo** from the menu.
+With all three pieces of information, return to Census and visit the **Destinations** tab.
+Click on the **New Destination** button and select **Marketo** from the menu.
 Copy and paste the values into the dialog and hit save.
 You should be clear to create a new sync!

 ![](../.gitbook/assets/screely-1618889184718.png)